-Overall this money has been used to provide additional staff support for PE, hydrotherapy and KS2 swimming to help reduce the physical barriers our pupils have to overcome to access any physical activities (60% of budget).
-This additional support has enabled pupils taking part in these activities to have an enriched experience.
+Overall, this money has been used to provide additional staff support for PE, hydrotherapy and KS2 swimming to help reduce the physical barriers our pupils have to overcome to access any physical activities (80% of budget).
+This additional support has enabled pupils to take part in a higher level of physical activity.

 All the pupils at Saxon Wood access the National Curriculum.
 This is differentiated to meet their physical and learning needs.